 Whether you are a goalkeeper in a team, a parent of a child playing soccer as a goalie, or an avid fan watching the game, knowing the rules for a soccer goalie is so important for understanding and enjoying the game.

 - A goalie must wear colors that are distinguishable from all the other players and the game officials.

-- There must be a goalie on the soccer field at all times
+- There must be one goalie on the soccer field at all times

 - A goalie can only use their hands within the penalty area